Status as of 1/9/2017

 Background

-Azure AD application identities are currently available with customer details at /tools-services-support/it-systems-infrastructure/msinf/aad/apps/, including a request form, and information about what they are.
+Entra ID application identities are currently available with customer details at /tools-services-support/it-systems-infrastructure/msinf/aad/apps/, including a request form, and information about what they are.

 We have arrived at our current status because of concerns about managing risk.
 Some of those concerns were well-founded and others were based on inadequate information.
 Microsoft was not timely in helping to addressing gaps in understanding, despite close ties to the product team so these concerns have had a while to grow in imagined significance.
 Most of those gaps have been filled now, with only a few past observed oddities outstanding that may never be answered (and may never recur).

-Admin permissions for Azure AD Graph API
+Admin permissions for Microsoft Graph API

 -